 Authors: Madison Booth1, Abigail Dickinson2, Scott Huberty1, Manjari Daniel2, Alana Campbell3, Neely Miller4, Bonnie Lau5, John Zempel6, Sara Jane Webb7, Jed Elison4, Adrian K C Lee8 Annette Estes8, Stephen Dager9, Heather Hazlett3, Jason Wolff4, Robert Schultz10, Natasha Marrus6, Alan Evans11, Joseph Piven3, John R Pruett Jr6, & Shafali Jeste1 for the IBIS Network

 Introduction: Autism spectrum disorder (ASD) is characterized by core social communication and behavioral deficits that emerge after the first year of life.
-The Infant Brain Imaging Study (IBIS) was established to relate structural and functional brain differences to behavioral outcomes in children at a higher likelihood of developing ASD (HL; denoted by the presence of an older diagnosed sibling).
-We recently published a manuscript detailing the addition of electroencephalography to this MRI and behavioral based study (Dickinson et al., 2024).
+The Infant Brain Imaging Study (IBIS) was established to examine structural and functional brain differences in infants at a higher likelihood of developing ASD (HL; denoted by the presence of an older diagnosed sibling).
+We recently published a manuscript detailing the addition of electroencephalography (EEG) to this MRI and behavioral based study (Dickinson et al., 2024).
 Protocol feasibility metrics demonstrated that 72.5% of all infants successfully completed the entire protocol at 6 and 12 months.
 Data quality remained high with 77.6% and 81.5% of resting state data retained after artifact removal across 6 and 12-month infants, respectively.
 In the following abstract, we investigated the relationship between cognitive abilities, as assessed by the Bayley Scales of Infant and Toddler Development (Bayley-4) and EEG data quality at 6 and 12 months of age.

-Method: 28 HL infants that had an EEG and Bayley-4 conducted at 6- and 12-month timepoints.
+Method: Developmental domains were measured through the Bayley-4 in 28 HL infants that had an EEG and Bayley-4 conducted at 6- and 12-month timepoints.
 Percentile rank on the cognitive domain of the Bayley-4 was extracted.
-A regression analysis was also analyzed to predict whether cognitive scores at 6-months of age predicted Bayley-4 cognitive scores at 12-months of age.
+A regression analysis was performed to investigate whether cognitive scores at 6-months of age predicted Bayley-4 cognitive scores at 12-months of age.
 Multivariate regression was also conducted to determine whether 6-month EEG data quality, measured by percentage of retainable seconds and EEG channels in cleaned resting state data, was predictive of retainable EEG time and channels at 12-months.

 Results: Bayley-4 cognitive scores at 6-months of age were not predictive of Bayley-4 cognitive scores at the 12-month timepoint (Table 1).
 This was confirmed by calculating the Pearson Correlation Coefficient between these variables (r=0.08).
 Additionally, retainable EEG time and channel count post artifact removal at 12 months of age were not predicted by retainable EEG time and channel count at 6-months of age (Tables 2 &3).